This matcha ice cream recipe features delicious chunks of chocolate! This is the perfect dessert for a hot day.

 Now gradually add the chilled matcha mixture to the ice cream base and gently beat it together.

-Pour into your ice cream maker and churn according to the manufacturer’s instructions.
+Pour the ice cream mixture into your ice cream maker and churn according to the manufacturer’s instructions.
 It takes mine about 20 minutes!

 When the ice cream is almost done churning, add some chopped dark chocolate.